Ideas for Architectural Concepts

 Developing the concept from the site

-In this section we are turning to our site to inform us, and develop concept ideas.
+In this section we are turning to our site to inform us, and develop our architectural concept ideas.
 We are reacting to the constraints or the benefits of the site and using these to solve design problems.

 Does the site have views that should be maximised?
 Can the design make a play on those views and reveal them as the user moves through the building.
 Will some aspects of the building require a view, while others should be more shielded?
 If there are no views, can inward views be created instead?